Groupoid exactness and the weak containment problem: Introduction

 [1]{}

-\section{Introduction}
+\section{\textbf{\textsc{Introduction}}}

+This monograph aims to present the state of current knowledge on the two problems below concerning locally compact groupoids: \begin{itemize} \item [(A)] compare the different notions of exactness for them; \item [(B)] study the weak containment problem, that is, whether the equality of the full and reduced $C^*$-algebras of a locally compact groupoid implies its amenability. \end{itemize}

+A groupoid whose full and reduced $C^*$-algebras coincide is said to have the {\it weak containment property} (WCP).
+It has been discovered over the last 10 years that the notion of exactness was involved in the study of problem (B).

-Motivated by the study of the continuity of fibrewise crossed product $C^*$-bundles, Kirchberg and Wassermann introduced in \cite{KW99} the notion of exact locally compact group and they proved, among many other results, that a discrete group $G$ is exact if and only if the corresponding reduced $C^*$-algebra $C^*_{r}(G)$ is exact.
-Soon after, it was proved that the exactness of $C^*_{r}(G)$ is equivalent to the nuclearity of the uniform Roe $C^*$-algebra $C^*_{u}(G)$ and also to the fact that the group $G$ admits an amenable action on a compact space (see \cite{G-K, GKAd, Oza, AD02}).
-As a consequence, every discrete exact group is uniformly embeddable into a Hilbert space and therefore the Novikov higher signature conjecture holds for countable exact discrete groups (\cite{Yu, HR, H00, STY}).
+For a locally compact group $G$, these problems have now a long history.
+The positive answer to the question (B) dates back to the 1960s \cite{Hul}.
+The study of the first question was initiated by Kirchberg at the end of the 1970s \cite{Kir78} and continued in the 1990s in a series of papers \cite{KW95, KW99, KW99bis}.
+Motivated by the study of the continuity of fibrewise crossed product $C^*$-bundles \cite{Rie}, Kirchberg and Wassermann introduced in \cite{KW99} the notion of exact locally compact group, that we call KW-{\it exactness}\footnote{KW stands of course for Kirchberg and Wassermann.}: roughly speaking, this means that the reduced crossed product functor preserves $G$-equivariant short exact sequences of $C^*$-algebras (see Definition \ref{def:exact1}).
+In \cite{KW99} it is proved, among many other results, that a discrete group $\Gamma$ is KW-exact if and only if the corresponding reduced $C^*$-algebra $C^*_{r}(\Gamma)$ is exact.
+Soon after it was proved, still for a discrete group, that the exactness of $C^*_{r}(\Gamma)$ (called $C^*$-{\it exactness} of the group) is equivalent to the nuclearity of the uniform Roe $C^*$-algebra $C^*_{u}(\Gamma)$ (known to be isomorphic to the reduced crossed product $\ell^\infty(\Gamma)\rtimes_r \Gamma$) and also to the fact (called {\it amenability at infinity}) that the group $\Gamma$ admits an amenable action on a compact space (see \cite{G-K, GKAd, Oza}).
+This was extended in \cite{AD02} to the case of any locally compact group $G$ which is {\it inner amenable} in the sense of Definition \ref{def:IA}.
+Recently, it was shown \cite{BCL, OS20} that KW-exactness implies amenability at infinity for any locally compact group $G$.
+This last property does not always imply inner amenability: for instance connected non-amenable groups give a counterexample (see \cite{LR87}, \cite[Remark 5.10]{AD02}).
+The only remaining open problem for locally compact groups is whether $C^*$-exactness implies KW-exactness.
+Current knowledge is summarized by the diagram below:

+We can speak without ambiguity of an exact discrete group, since all definitions are equivalent in this case.
+These groups are uniformly embeddable into a Hilbert space and therefore the Novikov higher signature conjecture holds for them \cite{Yu, HR, H00, STY}.